 A good network will keep an eye on patterns in the traffic like specific attacks from certain countries, repeating offending IP blocks, or improperly-used protocols.
 By being aware of attack patterns and adapting accordingly, security can be tightened against future possible attacks.

+Interested in learning more about cyber security?
 Get your Cyber Security Certification from Intellipaat.

 Choosing the Right DDoS Mitigation Service